Seniors

 All CSS seniors take CSS 391, Senior Colloquium, in the fall semester.
 In addition, to complete the CSS capstone requirement you will be taking either two Senior Thesis Tutorials (worth one credit in each semester) resulting in the completion of a senior thesis or one Individual Tutorial (worth one credit) in the fall or the spring semester to complete a senior essay.

-All seniors should submit an updated Senior Thesis Proposal or Senior Essay Proposal as an email attachment to Martha by Wednesday, September 6.
-Guidelines for that proposal are described in the “Senior Year Program,” included below.
+All seniors should submit an updated Senior Thesis Proposal or Senior Essay Proposal as an email attachment to Martha by Wednesday, September 10.
+Guidelines for that proposal are described in the “Senior Year Planning Notes,” included below.

 General Notes

-Transcripts: You should know that the Registrar's Office prepares your transcript using a special format for CSS students.
+Transcripts: The Registrar's Office prepares your transcript using a special format for CSS students.
 The CSS Transcript Letter, found here, accompanies CSS transcripts when they are sent out.
 You should check your transcript before including it in applications for jobs or graduate school; information sometimes gets lost in the shuffle, especially transfer credits (especially from overseas programs), completion of Incompletes, clearing of X grades, and Audits.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~